cameronjonesweb/blocky/readme.txt

 3. Blocky! in action

 == Changelog ==
-= 1.2.8 =
+= 1.3.0 =
+* Adds a new wrapper class
+* Partial YoastSEO.js compatibility
+* New setting to disable the_content filter for those using the get_additional_content() function
+* Background images and colours for content blocks
+* New filter that disables content blocks on the blog page (as they can't be access from the main query) = 1.2.8 =
 * Changes sanitization to only be dependent on posts instead of the post type = 1.2.7 =